 Varieties: There are three varieties of this plant - see details at bottom of the page.

-Habitat: Dotted Blazing Star grows from an elongated corm structure, which can have multiple stems and which can become rhizomatous and produce additional plants.
+Habitat: Dotted Blazing Star grows from an elongated corm structure, which can have multiple stems and which can become rhizomatous and produce additional plants via the rhizomes.
 For good plant growth, full sun and dry-mesic to dry conditions are required.
 This is dry prairie plant, sending down deep roots, (some measured to 16 feet) even doing well in sandy soils.
-Seeds germinate best in the following spring or the following fall.
-Otherwise a period of 30 days cold stratification is required.
+Fresh sown seeds germinate best in the following Spring or the following Fall.
+Otherwise a period of 30 days cold stratification is required, which Winter provides if Fall sown.
 This blazing star blooms in August into September.

 Comparisons: Of the shorter growing Blazing Stars with dense flower spikes and gland dotted leaves, L. spicata, Dense Blazing Star, may look similar but the leaves are larger and the phyllaries are much different - smaller, oblong and without marginal hair.

 Above: The floral array of var. punctata is closely packed with flower heads.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.

 Below: There are 4 to 8 florets in the flower head, anthers appressed around the style which elongates and splits into 2 lobes.